RTOpt/multimodal-simulator/README.md

 ### General Description

-multimodalsim generates multi-modal simulations of a transportation system in which vehicles transport passengers from an origin to a destination.
+multimodalsim generates multi-modal discrete events simulations of a transportation system in which vehicles transport passengers from an origin to a destination.

 ### Agents

+Two types of agents interact in a simulation: the trips and the vehicles.

 #### Trips (passengers)

-* Requests
-* Legs
+Each trip is associated with an object of type **Trip**, which inherits from the base class Request.

+An object of type Request essentially consists of a request to transport one or more passengers from a given origin to a given destination.
+Moreover, a request contains time information that specifies the period over which the passengers should be transported:
+* Release time: the time at which appears in the system (i.e., is added to the environment).
+* Ready time: the time from which the passengers are available to be picked up.
+* Due time: the time at which the passengers should have arrived at destination.

+In addition to all the information contained in a request, an object of type Trip specifies the series of locations by which the passengers stop during their trip.
+Each segment of a trip (i.e., a successive pair of locations) is called a leg and is associated with an object of type **Leg**, which also inherits from the base class Request.
+If a trip has more than one leg, then it is said to be multimodal; otherwise, it is unimodal.

 #### Vehicles

+Each vehicle is associated with an object of type Vehicle.

 * Route
 * Stop